 The Sitting Volleyball rules are based on the FIVB rules for able-bodied volleyball, with a few minor modifications.
 It requires a smaller court (10m x 6m) and a lower net (1.15m for men, 1.05m for women), and the game is considerably faster than standing volleyball.
 It’s played in a best-of-five set format, and the first to reach 25 points (with at least a 2-point lead) wins the set.

 Teams compete in male and female events, with six on the court at a time.
 At all times, a portion of the athlete’s torso must be in contact with the ground, and service blocks and attacks are allowed.
-For the full rules including diagrams, please see Sitting Volleyball Rules 2013-2016 diagrams & guidelines.
+For the full rules including diagrams, please see 2017-2020 Sitting Volleyball Rules and Diagrams.

 All athletes with physical impairments are eligible to compete at the international level, provided they go through the Classification process (see ‘Who Can Play’).
 Many players are athletes who are amputees.
 In addition, two players on each team may have ‘minimal impairment’, which means their impairment may appear minimal but it may prevent them from competing in the conventional version of the sport.
 These injuries could include anterior cruciate ligament damage or missing fingers.